TJSlattery/StreamProcessingDemo/README.md

-Here’s a clean, well-formatted `README.md` version of your content, complete with headers, sub-bullets, and emojis.
-You can copy and paste this directly into a file:

----

-# ⚡ Salesforce Data Integration with MongoDB Atlas and Kafka
+# Salesforce Data Integration with MongoDB Atlas and Kafka

 This project demonstrates how to use **MongoDB Atlas Stream Processing** to transform and enrich **Salesforce CDC (Change Data Capture)** events in real-time.
 The data flow includes **Kafka** as a message broker, with both source and destination data stored in **MongoDB Atlas** clusters.